prabhtra01/prabhakar_chila.github.io/README.md

 Having **10+** years of experience in Testing Web & Mobile based Applications on Android & iOS & Web browsers on different O.S platforms and Good working knowledge of Windows, macOS, Android & iOS of MDM (BYOD), MAM

-Automation testing using Selenium, Appium, Playwright & Performance & load testing for Web & Mobile using
+Automation testing using Selenium, Appium, and Playwright Performance & load testing for Web & Mobile using Jmeter Performance tunning with client-side performance metrics REST API automation using RestAssured

 **PERSONAL SKILLS**

-Jmeter, REST API automation using RestAssured Reliable and Professional Organised!
-Performance tunning with client-side performance metrics
+Reliable and Professional Organised!

 Time Management  & server side metrics